You may have heard someone say “I live by my mantra.” Perhaps you even have a friend who uses a money mantra to help curb her spending habits.

 1. I can save more money.

 If you’re one of those people who thinks there’s just no way you can start saving money, this may be the ideal mantra for you.
 Even if you don’t earn a ton of cash, where there’s a will, there’s a way.
-For starters, you can open a Chime bank account and begin automating your savings.
+For starters, you can open a Chime Checking Account and begin automating your savings.
 By simply using your Chime debit card, each transaction you make is rounded up and that amount is deposited into your Savings account.
 Not only this, but Chime will also deposit a percentage of each paycheck into your savings account.

 Better yet, your save more money mantra will encourage you to continue socking cash away for your goals.
 Before you know it, you’ll have amassed your first $500 in savings – without even thinking about it!